SPRING CLASSES RESTART ONLINE

-Joliet Junior College's Office of Institutional Research maintains the integrity and consistency of all JJC data.
+Joliet Junior College's Office of Institutional Research and Effectiveness maintains the integrity and consistency of all JJC data.
 Data collected and reported by the OIRE covers virtually every aspect of the college, including data and information about admissions, registration, employees, and district communities.
 Data reporting is mandated by state and federal agencies.
 OIRE is responsible for ensuring data and information reporting requirements to external entities are met.

 For students to receive federal student aid, JJC must be accredited by a “nationally recognized” accreditor, be authorized/recognized by the state, and receive approval from the U. S. Department of Education.